mu-opensource/Morpx-docs-en/MoonBot/MoonBot_Arduino/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-MoonBot Kit Arduino 教程
+MoonBot Kit Arduino Tutorial
 ===============================

-本文介绍MoonBot Kit 使用Arduino IDE 进行开发的教程。
+This artical introduces developing MoonBot Kit with Arduino IDE.

 .. toctree::
     :maxdepth: 1